webdevlamp/NodeJS-Github-CICD-Pipeline-Example/README.md

 # NodeJS-Github-CICD-Pipeline-Example
-To demonstrate CICD piple implementation using NodeJS and Github combination
+To demonstrate CICD pipeline implementation using NodeJS and Github combination